 - Final Cast & Crew List

-- HD Master Quicktime file (to be on the Cave Storage, then put on an LTO tape)
+- HD Master Quicktime file (to be placed in archive storage and put on an LTO tape)

-- Behind-the-scenes video clips in high resolution QuickTime format for promotional purposes (if applicable)
+- Behind-the-scenes video clips in high resolution QuickTime format for promotional purposes (if any)

-- Ultimately, the project needs to submit all deliverables to the Media Arts Production Coordinator, at the end of each corresponding production phase.
-All materials need to be turned in the last day of finals of the Post-Production semester.
+Ultimately, the project needs to submit all deliverables to the Media Arts Production Coordinator by the last day of finals of the Post-Production semester.

 CAST & CREW SCREENING